neuralarchcon/neuralarchcon.github.io/_datasets/tasks/s_3_SFM.md

   - Kristian Sandberg
 email: kristian.sandberg@cfin.au.dk
 ratings: false
-summary: Participants have to look at a small cloud of white dots.
-These dots are perceived as a rotating sphere.
-The task is to continuously report perceived rotation direction.
+summary: Structure from motion task where participants view a small cloud of white dots perceived as a rotating sphere and continuously report the perceived rotation direction.
+An ambiguous sphere, which could be perceived as rotating in one of two directions, is presented on each 60-second trial.
 participants: 842
 cost_group: perception
 citation: